designerdevil/lighthouse/README.md

 # lighthouse reporting tool

 ### Description
-A simple tool for scrapping the root page of the website and gathering the urls for auditing it for the website.
+A simple tool for auditing the webpage(and all the links present on the root page).

 This tool uses lighhout cli and chrome launcher for outputing the report.